ignatandrei/BlocklyAutomation/README.md

 Follow the instructions in the wiki file.

-## I am not a programmer.
-I want to automate/gather data from several public sites

-You have some sites that you want to extract data and you want to automate the process.

-Install the application from http://ba.serviciipeweb.ro/ .

-Follow the instructions in the wiki file.

-## I am not a programmer.
-I want to automate/gather data from several sites
+## not a programmer.
+I want to automate/gather data from several sites ( public or private )

 You want to obtain some data from the web.
 For example, extract the exchange between EUR / RON .